Guides

 There are several tools available to help with setting up an MQTT infrastructure.
 Here are a few popular options:

-MQTT Broker: The core component of an MQTT infrastructure is the MQTT broker.
+MQTT Broker: The core component of an MQTT infrastructure handles and maintains the state of client connections (connection management).
 Several open-source brokers are available, such as Mosquitto, HiveMQ, and EMQ X. These brokers provide the necessary functionality to manage MQTT connections, handle message routing, and ensure reliable delivery.

 MQTT Client Libraries: allow developers to connect their applications to an MQTT broker.
 These libraries provide the necessary API to send and receive MQTT messages.
 Most programming languages have MQTT client libraries, including popular ones like Paho MQTT for Java, MQTT.js for JavaScript, and Eclipse Mosquitto for C/C++.